 This keto bread recipe stores well both sliced or whole in the refrigerator for up to 7 days.
 Just remember to keep it covered so that it does not absorb the flavor of anything else that may be in your fridge.

-I sure hope you will give this keto cream cheese bread recipe a try.
+I sure hope you will give this keto bread recipe with cream cheese a try.
 Once you do, make sure you remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.

 Favorite Keto Hack To Stay On Track!